Forest Skills Instructor

 We are currently recruiting a forest skills instructor to work at our terrestrial research sites in Cusuco National Park, Honduras.
-Positions are between early June – early August.
+Positions are between 15th June to August .

 The role will involve spending up to 6 consecutive nights staying at isolated camps within the forest whilst supervising and teaching a number of survival skills to University volunteers.